WPMedia/feed-components/documentation/utilities.md

 # OBF block development - Utilities

-In addition to the blocks that have been created for feeds and content-sources several npm packages have been created to be used as utilities to reduce duplicate code.
+In addition to the blocks that have been created for feeds and content-sources, several npm packages have been created to be used as utilities to reduce duplicate code.
 All of the blocks packages end in "-block" to designate they are blocks and should be in the blocks.json.
 These utilities are normal npm packages that start with "feeds-" and must be included in the package.json dependencies.

 ## feeds-content-elements

 This package is designed to take an array of content_elements from a story and convert the different content_element types into xml.
-Each content_element type has it's own parser to convert the ANS to xml.
+Each content_element type has it's own function to convert the ANS to xml.
 Call the parse function and pass in the content_elements array, it will return a string of formatted xml.

 ```javascript